jic-dtool/dtool-gui-tk/SPEC.rst

 1. A text pane for the "Metadata key"
 2. Radio buttons where the metadata type can be specified (text, int, float)
 3. Radio buttons where the mode of entry can be specified (manual, select)
+4. A check box that can be ticked to mark the metadata as required
 4. "Add metadata field" button

 Dora starts off by typing "species" into the "Metadata key" text pane (1).